KeithBremer/syllabus/db/week-2/lesson.md

 - Revision from last week
 - [More SQL](#more-sql)
-  - Changing the definition of a table
-  - Dropping a table
+  - Using aggregate functions in a query
   - Updating a row
   - Deleting a row
-  - Join tables
+  - Joining tables
   - Other useful operations
 - [Integration with NodeJS](#integration-with-nodejs)
   - Introduction to node-postgres